CSIprinceton/workshop-july-2022/hands-on-sessions/day-1/3-quantum-espresso/README.md

 ## Outline

-This tutorial will accomplish the following:
+This tutorial will cover the following:
 - Necessary files and scripts for running QE calculations
-- Anatomy of the QE input file + the physical and practical significance of various parameters
+- Anatomy of the QE input file + the significance of various parameters
+  - Relationship between input file and atomic/crystal structure
 - Submitting QE jobs
-- Benchmarking DFT parameters: an incomplete guide
-- Relationship between input file and atomic/crystal structure
 - Parsing and understanding QE output
+- Benchmarking DFT parameters
+- Geometry relaxation
 - Additional considerations + links

 ## Prerequisites